miklt/Sharif-Judge/v1.4/tests_structure.md

 Tests Structure
 ===============

 When adding assignments, you must provide a zip file containing test cases.
 This zip file should contain a folder for each problem (Upload-Only problems don't need any folder).
-Folder names should be `p1`, `p2`, `p3`, …
+Folder names should be `p1`, `p2`, `p3`, `p4`, …

-There are two methods of checking output for each problem: “Input/Output Comparison” method and “Tester” method:
+There are three methods of checking output for each problem: “Input/Output Comparison” method, “Tester” method and “Unit Test”  :

 Input/Output Comparison method
 ------------------------------